 Norway: food 290 NOK (15%) / general goods 315 NOK (25%)

-- When you do on-site cash refund at some shops, you are required to leave the EU in 15 days (usually 21 days, but the tax refunder needs to stamp the tax refund forms and deliver them before leaving EU, so a five-day tax refund time must be alloted).
+- When you do an on-site cash refund at some shops, you are required to leave the EU in 15 days (usually 21 days, but the tax refunder needs to stamp the tax refund forms and deliver them before leaving the EU, so a five-day tax refund time must be allotted).

 - The tax refund form must be sealed with the airport customs stamp and put into the airport mailbox.

 - The money will be refunded within approximately 1-3 weeks after the tax refund companies receive your application form with the customs stamp after you leave Europe.

 - Credit cards used for purchases and credit cards used for tax refunds can be the same or different.

-- In order to facilitate tax refunders, some European airports have tax refund machines.
+- To facilitate tax refunders, some European airports have tax refund machines.
 Take France for example, every tax refund form has a barcode, so all you have to do is find the tax refund machine, and scan the barcode.
 A smile on the machine screen proves a successful verification, and you don't need to queue up to get a custom seal.
 A crying face on the screen proves that was an unsuccessful verification, and you need to queue up to get the seal and then send the forms.